devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-12-10/assignment.md

 # thread pool with work queue

-Add queue structure to the thread pool code for work distribution and thread(s) that insert items to the queue (use e.g. `TAILQ` from `sys/queue.h`)
+Add queue structure to the thread pool code for work distribution and thread that insert items to the queue (use e.g. `TAILQ` from `sys/queue.h`).

+usage: `a.out <thread_count> <number_of_items>`

+The producer thread will generate set of random integers up to the given count, insert them to the queue.

-The worker thread waits for an item to be inserted to the queue, grab it and process it and exit
+Each worker thread waits for an item to be inserted to the queue, grab it, sleep for given number of seconds and exit.

 # web scraper